Center for Civic Action

 Key Election Dates

-• Early voting and Same Day Registration (SDR) at the Clerk’s Annex begins.
+• Early Voting and Same Day Registration (SDR) begins at County Clerk’s Offices.

 Election Protection